 With a limited number of other residents, no fellows, and few medical students, it’ll be you, Attendings and the patients (and—as we grow—senior residents).
-You’ll always be first to the bedside – to care for the patient, make critical decisions, do procedures, learn.
+You’ll always be first to the bedside – to care for the patient, make critical decisions, do procedures, and learn unopposed.
 You’ll also experience firsthand how EM works in the “real world.”
-The majority of emergency medicine actually occurs … in the community, far away from tertiary care centers where 24/7 specialists swarm every interesting case.
+The majority of emergency medicine actually occur in the community, far away from tertiary care centers where 24/7 specialists swarm every interesting case.
 Bottom line: you’ll have all the back-up and consultation you’ll need and the freedom and access to learn.

 - Centralized educational experience

 We rotate residents to only one other hospital, Children’s Hospital Central California for PICU and Peds EM.
+Kaweah Delta provides housing for any CHCC rotation.
 You’ll stay near your home, your family and your friends in Visalia for the majority of the time, learning without the hassles of commuting while on a busy schedule.

 - Outstanding resident support